SimpleBus/SimpleBus/message_serializer.md

 # Message serializer

-In order to to send a `Message` over the network it needs to be wrapped in an `Envelope`.
+In order to to send a message (object) over the network it needs to be wrapped in an `Envelope`.
 At the other end it may be unwrapped and processed.
 This standard procedure is implemented inside the `StandardMessageInEnvelopeSerializer`:

 ```php
 use SimpleBus\Serialization\Envelope\DefaultEnvelopeFactory;